felixbenzbaldas/sems-project/README.md

 #### Predecessor

-There is already a previous version of Sems.
+There is already a previous version of ES.
 The last changes to the old version were made in April 2024.
 The following describes the features of the old version.

-Mit Sems kann man Gliederungen erstellen:
+Mit ES kann man Gliederungen erstellen:

 ![](documentation/images/outline.png)